MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/enhanced-session-mode.md

 Windows 10, version 2004, and later versions require an extra setting.
 This requirement applies to Windows 11.
 If the background of the VMConnect window doesn't contain a sign-in prompt, you need to make one more change:

-1. Sign in to the VM by using basic session mode.
+1. Sign in to the VM in basic session mode.

 1. In the Settings app or Start menu, search for **Sign-in options**.